MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/reply-user-reviews.md

 ms.subservice: extensions
 ms.date: 11/07/2022
 ---
-# Reply to user reviews about your Microsoft Edge extension
+# Reply to user reviews of an extension

-You can view and respond to user reviews that are posted on the Microsoft Edge Add-ons product page.
+You can view and respond to user reviews of your extension that are posted on the Microsoft Edge Add-ons product page.
 To view your extension's reviews and ratings and engage with the user who did the review, use the Partner Center dashboard.

 To view your extension's **Reviews** page: